 We understand our responsibility for secure and careful record-keeping.
-Our Safeguarding Officer will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
-These can be stored on the charity's computer, only if in a password-protected section accessible only to the Safeguarding Officer and one or two others approved by our trustees.
+Our Safeguarding Lead will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
+These records are kept securely online behind 2FA.